SparkingTime/K-MeansViaSpark/README.md

 ######Purpose of this project

 In this project, we implement an iterative algorithm (simple K-means) via **Spark** that solves the clustering problem in a parallel fashion.
+Details about K-means algorithm and the reason why we chose Spark will be discussed later.

 ================